conduitio-labs/conduit-connector-google-cloudstorage/README.md

 Cases/Scenarios which are dependent on GCS Error response and where these can't be reproducible are ignored in the test cases.

-Integration test cases are written to cover all of the scenarios of snapshot and cdc iterators except when tomb dead as it happens only in the above mentioned case.

 ## GCS Source

-The Google Cloud Storage Source Connector connects to a GCS bucket with the provided configurations, using serviceAccountKey(`JSON`) and bucket(`BucketName`) details .
+The Google Cloud Storage Source Connector connects to a GCS bucket using `serviceAccountKey` and `bucket` details from the configurations.
 Then will call `Configure` to parse the configurations.
 After that, the
 `Open` method is called to make sure the bucket exists and to start the connection from the provided position.
 If the bucket doesn't exist, or the permissions fail, then an error will occur.

 ### Change Data Capture (CDC)